 With such a short but illustrious career in films, the bulk of which covered only four years of Luise’s life, there are more intriguing discoveries in the list of films that she didn’t make.
 From her arrival in Hollywood in 1935, throughout her MGM tenure and beyond into the 1940s and 1950s Luise’s name was attached to numerous productions which were either made with other actresses or never made at all.
-One such case, and surely one of the greatest missed opportunities, is hinted at in a single paragraph I’ve found in the German film magazine Main Film, dated 1937.
-The gist is easy to understand: the next role for Luise Rainer will be as the great French tragedienne Sarah Bernhardt in a film about her life:
+One such case, and surely one of the greatest missed opportunities, is hinted at in a single paragraph I’ve found in the German film magazine Main Film, dated 1937: the next role for Luise Rainer will be as the great French tragedienne Sarah Bernhardt in a film about her life.

 Bernhardt was an actress of almost mythological stature who many still regard as the greatest actress of all time.
 Those who recall seeing her in the early part of the last century (John Gielgud, DH Lawrence, Jean Cocteau) spoke of her immense power and enigmatic stage presence.
 She was fêted by playwrights and actors, who were in turn inspired (and supported) by her: Edmund Rostand (for whom she originated the role of Roxanne in Cyrano de Bergerac), Victor Hugo, the Dumas brothers and Oscar Wilde all became friends (the latter created parts in his plays Vera and Salomé for her).